GuenterQuast/picoDAQ/README.md

 # picoDAQ

-*pyhton* example to demonstrate data acquisition with PicoScope usb-oscilloscopes
+*python* example to demonstrate data acquisition with PicoScope usb-oscilloscopes

 The usb-oscilloscope series PicoSpope by Pico Technology offers quite universal measurement instruments (see https://www.picotech.com).
 Most importantly for this project, they come with great software, not only a graphical interface with the usual functionality known from oscilloscopes, but also with a software development kit (SDK) allowing to control the devices with a wide range of high-level languages.
-This makes it possible to implement a data acquisition system as is needed to record, ananlyse and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear physics.
+This makes it possible to implement a data acquisition system as is needed to record, analyse and count the occurrence of wave forms such as provided for example by single-photon counters or typical detectors common in nuclear physics.

 This project is a first prototype towards the goal of acquiring, analysing and counting the occurrence of typical electrical wave-forms as provided by single-particle detectors, including a graphical display of a subset of raw data and of the analysis results.